 R2RML is the W3C recommended mapping language for describing RDF graph generation from a relational database (RDB) [1].
 It presents a language specifically designed as mapping language, serialized in RDF.
-Other recommendations that allow to interpret a datasource as an RDF graph exist, such as JSON-LD [16] and CSVW [17].
+Other recommendations that allow to interpret a datasource as an RDF graph exist, such as JSON-LD [15] and CSVW [16].
 These recommendations target a single datasource type.
-However, the need for supporting different datasource types for different use cases influenced the proposal of (i) other non-standardized mapping languages, (ii) extensions of existing mapping languages, and (iii) different notations.
+However, the need for supporting different datasource types for different use cases influenced the proposal of (i) other not-standardized mapping languages, (ii) extensions of existing mapping languages, and (iii) different notations.

-We discuss RML(+FnO), an R2RML extension that supports heterogeneous datasources and data transformations [5, 7, 8]; xR2RML, an [R2]RML extension that supports collections and nested mappings [14, 15]; FunUL, an R2RML extension that supports data transformations [11]; SPARQL-Generate, an alternative mapping language based on SPARQL [12]; and YARRRML, an alternative notation to, a.o., RML [10].
+We discuss RML(+FnO), an R2RML extension that supports heterogeneous datasources and data transformations [5, 7]; xR2RML, an [R2]RML extension that supports collections and nested mappings [13, 14]; FunUL, an R2RML extension that supports data transformations [10]; SPARQL-Generate, an alternative mapping language based on SPARQL [11]; and YARRRML, an alternative notation to, a.o., RML [9].
 Specifically, we discuss the references of Table 1, and the requirements they put forward.